 Dental Crown FAQs

 Is the dental crowns process painful?

 No, the process is no more painful than getting a dental filling.
 We will ensure that you are completely comfortable during your procedure.
 We will also use local anesthesia to numb your mouth so that you do not feel the procedure.

 How long do dental crowns last?

 Dental crowns can last for about 15 years without the need for replacement.
 Your crown can last longer with an excellent oral health routine.
-There is no special care needed to ensure that your crown is maintained.
+There is no special care you need to do to ensure that your crown is in good shape.
 Make sure to visit your dentist at least twice a year.

 Am I a candidate for dental crowns?

 Most patients are candidates for dental crowns.
-It is rare that a patient is turned down for this procedure.
+It is rare that a dentist turns down a patient for this procedure.
 Sometimes we can recommend other treatments as an alternative to a dental crown for your specific needs.